 Scrumban teams use Scrum as the work method and Kanban as the lens through which they see, understand and improve their work.
-There is a focus on specific principles and practices that differs from the traditional Scrum or Kanban foundation.
-These Scrumban key principles and attributes include:
+Scrumban key principles and attributes include:

 - Organizational management, to help your company plan the work necessary to achieve efficiency.

-- Simplification, Standardization, and Specialization: This means simplifying processes for greater efficiency, standardizing your company’s infrastructure to create more continuity, and hiring people who specialize in specific roles that can effectively complete tasks.
+- Simplification, Standardization, and Specialization: this means simplifying processes for greater efficiency, standardizing your company’s infrastructure to create more continuity, and hiring people who specialize in specific roles to effectively complete tasks.

 - Using clearly stated policies about the way work gets done to ensure that all of your employees understand their roles and how they fit into project and company-wide goals.

-- Applying flow laws and queuing theory, to manage and limit the flow of work to be done and establish the queuing system for the work that is to be started and completed.
+- Applying flow laws and queuing theory, to manage and limit the flow of work to be done.

 - Intentional economic prioritization that prioritizes the work do be done based on the value or economic benefit that it provides.